trashsock/hand-gesture-recognition/README.md

 A project for my PROG2051 Artificial Intelligence course at NTNU to classify and recognise over 2000 different hand gestures using AI, ML and image processing.
 ```
 How to use:
-The image file is very large (3.7GB), and is hosted on <https://huggingface.co/datasets/trashsock/hands-images/tree/main>.
+The zipped image file size is very large (4.36GB), and is hosted on Kaggle <https://www.kaggle.com/datasets/ritikagiridhar/2000-hand-gestures>.
 You do not need to download the images, just use the URL in the code as is.
 If you want to download them, they will be downloaded as a ZIP file.
 There are 8 subfolders.
 Install all dependencies and run main.